navidrome/website/content/en/docs/usage/integration/external-services.md

 date: 2017-01-04
 weight: 10
 description: >
-  Configure Navidrome to get information and images from Last.fm, Spotify, and Deezer
+  Configure Navidrome to get information and images from Last.fm and Deezer
 aliases:
   - /docs/usage/external-integrations/
 ---